Create a

 11. Practice sound financial management

-Develop a budget and decision model for contingent labor that brings overall labor cost savings to the organization.
+Develop a budget and decision-making model for contingent labor that delivers overall labor cost savings for the organization.
 Establish a transparent and fair compensation structure for temporary workers, either directly with them as individuals or through the subcontracting or temporary employment agency.
 Consider skill-based hourly rates, project-based payments, and any additional benefits or bonuses that might motivate outstanding performance while ultimately driving labor savings to the organization.
 Plan on rate mark-ups for those hired through agencies.

 12. Mitigate risk

-Identify and mitigate potential risks associated with using temporary workers, such as data security concerns, intellectual property protection, and potential disruptions to project timelines.
+Identify and mitigate risks associated with the use of temporary workers, including data security, intellectual property protection, and potential disruptions to project timelines.
 Separate data collection, management, and storage from that of regular employees.
-Create clear barriers to standard employee processes and benefits, particularly those related to social, development, and/or morale events that cross outside of the immediate project team.
+Create clear barriers to standard employee processes and benefits, particularly those related to social, development, and/or morale events that extend beyond the immediate project team.

 13. Address the contingent worker experience

-Within the context of keeping the treatment of employees from contractors separate to avoid labor-law-related claims, build consideration into the strategy for the overall experience of temporary workers within the organization.
-Design elements into the contingent worker hiring, employing, and management processes that provide a positive and inclusive experience, which can lead to better productivity and a positive reputation in the gig economy.
+Within the context of keeping the treatment of employees from contractors separate to avoid labor-law-related claims, build consideration for the overall experience of temporary workers into the strategy.
+Design elements into the contingent worker hiring, employment, and management processes that provide a positive, inclusive experience, which can lead to better productivity and a positive reputation in the gig economy.

 14. Measure to manage continuous improvement